 In 2019, the Dane Meadow benefitted from ecological funding as a result of recent housing developments in the area.
 This will result in the establishment of a wild flower meadow.

-The Meadow will be further enhanced in 2020 with the planting of several hundred trees on the banking.
+The Meadow was further enhanced in 2020 with the planting of several hundred trees on the banking.
+These trees are now establishing and thriving.

 The long term management and future direction of activity in the Dane Meadow is the responsibility of a group of volunteers called “Friends of Dane Meadow”.
 The friends meet on the first Tuesday of each month by the picnic benches in the meadow – for more information contact: Hazel Sutcliffe email@example.com